Nature of the $P_c$ states from compositeness criteria: Theoretical framework

 \subsubsection{Remarks}

 In this study, unlike Ref.~\cite{Wang:2023snv}, the $s$-channel genuine states are absent.
 Superficially, one might expect that the elementariness is trivially zero.
 However, this is not true.
 Physically, we have already explained that ``dynamical generation'' is not a sufficient condition to the composite nature.
+Note again that the compositeness criteria adopted here rely solely on pole parameters as inputs and are independent of the model's parametrization.
+Therefore, a model without $s$-channel poles would still yield nonzero elementariness.
 Technically, as for the pole-counting rule, it is of course possible for such complicated coupled-channel dynamics to generate a shadow pole near the quasi-bound state, leading to the elementary picture.
 The SDFs here are constructed from the pole parameters irrespective of whether the model has $s$-channel states or not, and indeed, they are non-zero.
-For the Gamow states, we only consider the $S$-wave channels and exclude the distant channels $J/\psi N$ and $\bar{D}\Lambda_c$, see Tab.~\ref{tab:SWch}.
-Hence the $Z_{\rm max}$ in Eq.~\eqref{ZXp} actually contains the compositeness from the other channels.
+For the Gamow states, we only consider the $S$-wave channels and exclude the distant channels $J/\psi N$ and $\bar{D}\Lambda_c$, see Table \ref{tab:SWch}.
+Hence, the $Z_{\rm max}$ in Eq.~\eqref{ZXp} actually contains the compositeness from the other channels.
 Granted that the actual elementariness were zero, the $Z_{\rm max}$ would still be non-zero.
 That is why, instead of $Z$, we denote the result as $Z_{\rm max}$, the ``upper limit'' of the elementariness.
 In fact the actual elementariness cannot be zero either.
 Even in the wildest scenario with all the channels and partial waves included, the third criterion still allows non-zero elementariness when $s$-channel states are absent.
 See the discussions in Ref.~\cite{Sekihara:2016xnq}, as long as the potential explicitly depends on the center-of-mass energy $z$ (the ``missing channel contributions'' exist), the elementariness $Z$ can be non-zero.
 In a few words, the $Z_{\rm max}$ here is the sum of the compositeness values from the other channels and the intrinsic elementariness $Z$ from the missing channel contributions.